 The new wave of indexed ESG funds relies on a set of rules to select its investments.
 All the companies included in the traditional index are ranked based on selected ESG criteria, and the index constructs its holdings based on these rules.
 The approach is more comprehensive and consistent than the traditional portfolio manager-led approach, but in order to be able to rank every company, it required wide availability of the data the rankings are based on.
 This company ESG data has become vastly more available, which has helped to drive the growth of ESG index funds.
 The resulting index funds, just like their non-ESG counterparts, are significantly cheaper to run and are much more predictable as far as how they will behave as compared to the overall market.

 Building an ESG portfolio is a more personal, customized endeavor than building a traditional portfolio.
-Not only do we have to consider things like the risk and return, but we also need to consider which environmental, social, and governance issues are important to you and how much deviation from standard performance you are willing to accept.
-The good news is that the new wave of ESG funds has given us much wider choice of funds and asset classes at much better pricing and with much greater transparency (since the fund has to be clear about the rules built into the indexes) allowing us to build diversified, low-cost, transparent portfolios.
+Not only do we have to consider risk and return, but we also need to consider which environmental, social, and governance issues are important to the client and how much deviation from standard performance the client is willing to accept.
+The good news is that the new wave of ESG funds has given us much wider choice of funds and asset classes at much better pricing and with much greater transparency (since the fund has to be clear about the rules built into the indexes), allowing us to build diversified, low-cost, transparent portfolios.

 For many years, ESG has been a much greater percentage of the talk of investors than of their dollars.
 Institutional ownership of ESG portfolios was largely the domain of either religious institutions or portfolios with very limited exclusions (like tobacco-free funds).
 This is now rapidly changing, as ESG investing has caught on and the cost of ESG investing has declined dramatically.